 Long-range shooting expert, he literally wrote the book, L.P.
 Brezny, makes his case for what he thinks are the best Long Range Cartridges.

-United States -(AmmoLand.com)- First off, a number of you won't like what I have to say on the subject of long range cartridges.
+United States -(AmmoLand.com)- First off, a number of you won’t like what I have to say on the subject of long-range cartridges.

-Prior to starting this material I interviewed several hard nosed long range shooters and asked each of them the same question.
-“Name five of the very best long range cartridges please”.
+Prior to starting this material I interviewed several hard-nosed long-range shooters and asked each of them the same question.
+“Name five of the very best long-range cartridges please”.

-In each case, I got a totally different answer, except for a possible single round of ammunition, and that was the tried and true 300 Win Mag of which I own several rifles and totally agree.
+In each case, I got a totally different answer, except for one single round of ammunition, and that was the tried and true 300 Win Mag, of which I own several rifles and totally agree.
 You see this is the problem here.
 Everyone out there in AmmoLand has their idea of the best of the best, and in most cases, it starts with what they own in a rifle, and shoot themselves.
 With that in mind, I turned to an old saying that I have hung my hat on for many years.
 The saying goes like this.

 There are the three “P’s” when it comes to the best of the best long range rifle rounds, and as you already know, I am about to tell you about each of them : Performance, Practicality and Price.

 When evaluating a cartridge that adapts well for a very long shooting down range I like to look at the rounds performance ability, practicality in the field, and finally the price per round.

 Somehow the idea has been floating around that shooters are made of money nowadays.
 The fact is nothing could be further from the truth.
 Making a more modest round have some staying power is the key to success, but my task is to select each round based on a number of factors that center around the best of the best long range cartridges, so here is the whole deal in an ammo can.